-A project may not displace, but may affect, the operation of a major industry or commercial operation in the City.
+project may not displace, but may affect, the operation of a major industry or commercial operation in the city.
 In these cases, the lead agency assesses the economic impacts of the project on the industry in question.

-200. DETERMINING WHETHER A SOCIOECONOMIC ASSESSMENT IS APPROPRIATE be expected to alter the socioeconomic character of a neighborhood.
+200. DETERMINING WHETHER A SOCIOECONOMIC ASSESSMENT IS APPROPRIATE expected to alter the socioeconomic character of a neighborhood.
 For projects exceeding this threshold, assessments of the direct residential displacement, indirect residential displacement, and indirect business displacement are appropriate.

 A socioeconomic assessment should be conducted if a project may be reasonably expected to create socioeconomic changes within the area affected by the project that would not be expected to occur without the project.
-The following circumstances would typically require a socioeconomic assessment:
+Under the following circumstances, a socioeconomic assessment would generally be appropriate.

 • The project would directly displace residential population to the extent that the socioeconomic character of the neighborhood would be substantially altered.
-Displacement of less than 500 residents would not typically
+Displacement of less than 500 residents would not typically be